DataDog/dd-trace-dotnet/docs/MIGRATING.md

 - Deprecation notices
 	- **.NET Core 2.1 is marked EOL** in v3.0.0+ of the tracer.
 That means versions  2.1, 2.2 and 3.0 of .NET Core are now EOL. .NET Core 2.1 may still work with v3.0.0+, but is will no longer receive significant testing and you will receive limited support for issues arising with EOL versions.
 	- **Datadog.Trace.OpenTracing is now obsolete**.
 OpenTracing is considered deprecated, and so _Datadog.Trace.OpenTracing_ is considered deprecated.
 See the following details on future deprecation.
+	- **macOS 11 is no longer supported for CI Visibility** in v3.0.0+.
+Only macOS 12 and above are supported.
 - Major version policy and future deprecation
 	- **Announcing a major version roadmap**.
 We intend to make yearly major releases, starting from v3.0.0 in 2024, and v4.0.0 in 2025.
 We clearly will aim for minimal breaking changes, with the primary focus being on maintaining support for new versions of .NET and removal of EOL frameworks and operating systems.
 	- **Planned removal of support for .NET Core 2.1** in version v4.0.0+.
 We intend to completely remove support for .NET Core 2.x and .NET Core 3.0 in v4.0.0. .NET Framework 4.6.1+ will continue to be supported.